rasgo-cc/Gecko-Loader/README.md

 ```

 ### Other considerations:
-In order to prevent the bootloader from being overwritten, the linkerscript must be modified as described on application note AN0003
+In order to prevent the bootloader from being overwritten, the **linker script must be modified** as described on application note AN0003